Topological transitions controlled by the interaction range: RESULTS

 The winding number counts how many times $h(k)$ winds around the coordinate origin in the complex plane as $k$ spans the Brillouin zone.
 Different integer values of $w$ label distinct topological phases.

-The change in the winding number \(w\) occurs only for such parameters when the curve \(h(k)\) in the complex \((h_x(k),h_y(k))\) plane touches the origin \((0,0)\), with \(h_x(k)=\Re h(k)\) and \(h_y(k)=\Im h(k)\).
+The change in the winding number \(w\) occurs only for such parameters when the curve \(h(k)\) in the complex \((h_x(k),h_y(k))\) plane touches the origin \((0,0)\), with \(h_x(k)=\text{Re}\, h(k)\) and \(h_y(k)=\text{Im}\, h(k)\).
 This yields the analytical expressions for the phase transition curves in the \((J,\lambda)\) parameter space:

 Equations~(\ref{eq:lines}) match precisely the numerically computed phase boundaries shown in Fig.~\ref{fig:phases}(a).
 The phase diagram features the regions with the winding numbers $w=0$ and $w=\pm 1$.
+Note that the phases with $w=1$ and $w=-1$ are related by the time-reversal transformation which leaves invariant the zero-energy edge mode.
+Hence, the sign of the winding number is not imprinted in the properties of the edge state.
 Fixing the interaction range $\lambda$ and gradually increasing the absolute value of the long-range coupling, we observe the change in the winding number, i.e. the topological transition.
 This fully aligns with the previous studies indicating that relatively strong long-range couplings can induce the topological transition.

 Interestingly, the change in $\lambda$ for a fixed $J$ induces the topological transition as well.
-In fact, even vanishingly small long-range interaction $J<0$ can trigger the topological transition of its range $\lambda^{-1}$ is large enough.
+In fact, even vanishingly small long-range interaction $J<0$ can trigger the topological transition if its range $\lambda^{-1}$ is large enough.
 The threshold value of $\lambda$ favoring such a transition is estimated from Eq.~\eqref{eq:lines} as

+Physically, this means that many weak long-range links contribute coherently to the $k=0$ Bloch state, and their total effect is equivalent to an effective coupling of the order of $2J/\lambda$.
+When this cumulative contribution compensates the sum of the nearest-neighbour couplings $J_1+J_2$, the off-diagonal matrix element vanishes at $k=0$ and the band gap closes, thus producing the topological transition.

 In addition, long-range interactions enable yet another topological sector with $w=-1$, making the phase diagram richer compared to the standard SSH.
 From a topological perspective, the phases with $w=1$ and $w=-1$ are equivalent since in both cases the Zak phase~\cite{Zak} equals $\pi$.
 However, the transition between $w=-1$ and $w=1$ necessarily involves a gap closing, which defines the characteristic curves shown in Figs.\ref{fig:phases}(a,b) by the black lines.